sushmitabokati/VBAScripting/README.md

 ![2018Summary](https://user-images.githubusercontent.com/93223274/140663024-1239afe5-c273-42a9-8a7a-1f903e9fadb4.png)>

 ### Refactoring as a practise
 Refactoring is the key procedural part of the product development.
 All the programming languages keeps evolving which includes packages and subpackes that makes tasking efficient with fewer lines of code.
-Refactoring is not just good for efficiency it also improves the readability which can be useful in the tranfer of the knowledge within the team.
+Refactoring is not just good for efficiency it also improves the readability which can be useful in the transfer of the knowledge within the team.
 Often time when working in the big team this can save time.
 There are times when one should think hard before refactoring as it can effect in the testing outcome.
 One should know the impact of the refactoring to the exitisting pipeline before actually doing it.